How To: Rotate and Move a Camera

 The Complete Sample

-The code in this tutorial illustrates the technique described in the text.
-A complete code sample for this tutorial is available for you to download, including full source code and any additional supporting files required by the sample.
+The code in the topic shows you the technique.
+You can download a complete code sample for this topic, including full source code and any additional supporting files required by the sample.

 This sample is based on several assumptions.

 - The camera will move frequently, so the camera view Matrix is created and set every time Game.Update is called.

 - The projection Matrix may also change frequently for effects such as zooming.

 - You have added a model to the project as described in How To: Render a Model.